grafana/k6-learn/Modules/III-k6-Intermediate/03-Workload-modeling.md

 - Number of iterations
 - Load profile, including stages during the test

-Each of these parameters influence the amount and type of load that is simulated.
+Each of these parameters influences the amount and type of load that is simulated.

 Check out [k6 Load Test Options](../II-k6-Foundations/06-k6-Load-Test-Options.md) for more information on these parameters, or [Setting load profiles with executors](08-Setting-load-profiles-with-executors/Setting-load-profiles-with-executors.md) for instructions on how to implement these in k6.